 - provision of payment instruments and closely-related services involving e-money;

 - maintenance and support of payment and exchange services to be eligible to operate as e-money institutions.

 If the organisation provides services not involving the issuance of e-money, it is required to adhere to the monthly transaction limit of three million euros.
 This limit is calculated as the yearly average by dividing the total by 12, taking into account the remarks of the main financial regulator — the Slovak National Bank.
 The Slovak National Bank is the one that accepts applications for licenses and grants permits one month after data processing (upon due and proper filing of all the necessary paperwork).
 The document is valid for an unlimited period, but may be withdrawn upon violation or non-fulfilment of the Slovak National Bank requirements .

 Licensing is carried out as per the payment services law.
 This law states that legal entities established as commercial organisations and wishing to create a payment structure have the right to apply.
 They are required to pay a fee of 3.5 thousand euros for the reception and processing of the application, as well as to submit a statement.
 This statement should specify the company name and list the names of all its officials, the type of services for which the permit is issued, auditor information, whether a separate a contract was concluded with the auditor, etc.

 The statement should be accompanied by a package of documents.
 The documents include:

-If you are interested in doing business in Slovakia, you deal in e-money, you wish to create a payment system legally and quickly, then Prefinance is ready to help you all the way.
+If you are interested in doing business in Slovakia, you deal in e-money, you wish to create a payment license legally and quickly, then Prifinance is ready to help you all the way.
 Our consulting company has experts that will develop an optimal scheme of actions, take on organisational procedures and formalities, and so on.
 We will help with registration, licensing and related operations and make sure that you spend the minimum amount of time and effort.